galib45/galib-notes-repository/_notes/bacterial-corneal-ulcer.md

 	- *H. influenzae* → Oral Amoxicillin & Clavulanic acid
 - Resistant to conventional topical antibiotics
 - Severe corneal thinning (with threatened or actual perforation)
+	- Ciprofloxacin for its antibacterial activity.
+	- A tetracycline (e.g. doxycycline 100 mg twice daily) for its anticollagenase effect.
 - Scleral involvement
 - Suspected endophthalmitis